The award SLU Alumnus of the year 2019 is awarded to Svante Axelsson for his efforts to make Sweden fossil-free

 ‘Sweden has already come a long way.
 Most business sectors have done their homework and produced roadmaps for fossil-free competitiveness, as well as starting to reduce the use of fossil fuels as an inevitable, but positive transition.
 But we need to get even better at communicating climate change and showing that Sweden will become a better country to live in when we are completely fossil-free.
 It’s about phasing out fossil fuels and instead investing in biofuel, increased efficiency and electric vehicles’, Svante Axelsson concludes.

-Svante Axelsson graduated from SLU in 1988; his degree was in agricultural science, specialising in economics.
+Svante Axelsson graduated from SLU in 1988; his degree was in agricultural science.
 Before taking up his current position at Fossil Free Sweden, he was secretary-general of the Swedish Society for Nature Conservation for 16 years, where he was a part of the society’s change of tone and shift of focus – from problems to solutions.

 ‘Svante Axelsson does an extremely important job for society and is a good example of agronomists being able to take on a wide range of professional roles.
 He, like many of our students and staff, is passionate about the transition to a sustainable society.
 We are also happy that he, for many years, has contributed to our teaching as a teacher of environmental economics,’ states SLU Vice-Chancellor Maria Knutson Wedel.